 Can a child with a tracheostomy speak?

 Children with a tracheostomy may have the ability to speak.
 Speaking may happen by generating enough airflow around the tracheostomy tube in order to pass through the vocal folds.
 Occlusion of the tracheostomy tube is the most effective way to produce voicing with a tracheostomy tube.
 Occluding the tracheostomy tube can occur with digital occlusion, a speaking valve, or capping.
 If present, the cuff of the tracheostomy tube must be completed deflated.
 The cuff must be deflated in order to breathe through the upper airway.
 A speech-language pathologist with expertise in working with those with tracheostomy can help to decide which strategy is best.

-Digital, or finger occlusion, is a technique where a clean finger (usually with a glove) is placed over the end of the tracheostomy tube.
+Digital occlusion, or finger occlusion, is a technique where a clean finger (usually with a glove) is placed at the end of the tracheostomy tube.
 It may be easiest for the individual with tracheostomy to breathe if the tube is only occluded on exhalation.